ehlesp/smallab-k8s-pve-guide/G037 - Backups 01 ~ Considerations.md

 - _Your backups get old_: a backup done a year ago doesn't have the same value as one made this week.
 This depends a lot on what kind of data a backup stores.
 For instance, configuration files don't tend to change a lot over time, but old versions could help you solving current problems in your system.
 On the other hand, user data usually changes frequently, so you'll want your backups as recent as possible.
 Still, old versions of that information can be required to be kept to attend technical or, more commonly, legal issues.

 - _Your backups grow in number_: you'll accumulate an ever growing number of backups, so you'll eventually run out of storage space for them.
 You need to figure out the purging policy that fits your needs.
-For instance, you could replace all the daily backups done within the week with the last one from sunday, all the weeklies with the one made the last day of the month, etc.
+For instance, you could replace all the daily backups done within the week with the last one from Sunday, all the weeklies with the one made the last day of the month, etc.

 - _Your backups grow in size_: you need to be aware that certain backups will get bigger in size over time, usually the ones holding user data.
 This is something you'll also need to factor in your backup purging policies, while also forcing you to plan when to get more storage depending on your backup size growth factor.